 - Other non-oral conditions – including nose, sinus, throat or digestive disorders

-- Drink plenty of water during Iftar, rinse your mouth with water during the fasting hours without swallowing it.
+- Hydration is very important.
+Drink plenty of water during Iftar, rinse your mouth with water during the fasting hours without swallowing it.

-- Brush thoroughly before sleeping at night and I recommend brushing after Suhoor (pre-dawn meal) for at least 2 minutes.
+- Brush your teeth thoroughly before sleeping at night and I recommend brushing after Suhoor (pre-dawn meal) for at least 2 minutes

-- Clean your tongue using tongue scrapers or separate toothbrush.
+- Clean your tongue using a tongue scraper or separate toothbrush

 - Use alcohol-free mouthwash

 - Avoid sugary food and drinks as it can increase the amount of bacteria in your mouth